 - Smartphone Charger Powered by Fire

-(Note that this Backpacking Light and some of the other thermoelectric tutorials online use Peltier cooling modules instead of Seebeck generators.
-They’re related devices.
-Research the Peltier effect if you want to know more about this.)
+Note that the Backpacking Light and some of the other thermoelectric tutorials online use Peltier cooling modules instead of Seebeck generators.
+Peltier cooling modules are related devices that make use of the same physical process as Seebeck generators.
+This process is sometimes referred to as the Peltier–Seebeck effect.
+Research the Peltier effect to learn more about this.

-- TEGMART sell a variety of thermoelectric products, including PowerPot, Devil Watt, and a variety of modules and parts.
+- TEGMART sells a variety of thermoelectric products, including PowerPot, Devil Watt, and several modules and parts.

-- TEGPro products – TEGPro manufacture the Devil Watt series of thermoelectric systems
+- TEGPro products manufacture the Devil Watt series of thermoelectric systems.Youtube thermoelectric generator videos

 - Glossary Of thermoelectric terms at TECTEG

 Widespread and practical applications for thermoelectric technology have long existed just beyond our reach, but advances in technology may now bring us new and easy thermoelectric solutions that answer our energy needs.